stackrox/kube-linter/README.md

 Users can pass a config file to control which checks are executed, and to configure custom checks.
 An example config file is provided in `config.yaml.example`.

+# WARNING

+kube-linter is currently in a very early stage of development.
+There may be breaking changes to the command usage, flags and config file formats.